-This has not been activated prior to shipment.
+{This has not been activated prior to shipment.}

 Press the <Print> key until "A 11" is displayed.
 Press the <Zero> key.
-Using the <Print> or <Tare> keys you can select a value of "0" (Peak/Hold "OFF"), "1" (Automatic Hold "ON") or "2" for (Peak Hold).
-It is recommended to use the "Automatic Hold" for weighing animals.
+Using the <Print> or <Tare> keys you can select a value of "0" (Hold "OFF") or "1" (Automatic Hold "ON").
 When the desired value is displayed, press the <Net/Gross> key to save the selection.

-The "Automatic Hold" function works as follows: {With "Automatic Hold" function turned "ON".} When a weight is applied to the scale, and motion on the scale has settled, the indicator will do an internal averaging and the display will "lock" on the average weight.
-The "Hold" function will hold the "display lock" until 50% of the locked weight is removed from the scale.
+The "Automatic Hold" function works as follows: ("Automatic Hold" function turned "ON".)
+When a weight is applied to the scale and motion on the scale has settled, the indicator will do an internal averaging and the display will "lock" on a weight.
+The TI 500SL will flash the word "HOLD" on the display as it "locks" the weight.

+This "Hold" function will hold the "display lock" until 50% of the locked weight is removed from the scale.